joe-singh/joe-singh.github.io/index.md

 future liquid argon scintillator experiments.
 With Prof. Pyle I have been involved in detector R&D for the SuperCDMS experiment as it transitions to lower mass ranges.

+Outside of physics, I like reading, history, and learning languages.
+I am fluent in Hindi, proficient in French, and conversant in Persian and Turkish.

 ## Header 2